 - It helps give a dog a second chance at life.

-- The dogs at rescues are spayed/neutered, vaccinated, and dewormed.
-You will also be informed regarding any health or other issues before adoption.
+- The dogs at rescues are spayed or neutered, vaccinated, and dewormed.
+You will be informed of any health or other issues before adoption.

 - Rescue dogs are usually housebroken.

 - By adopting, you can play your role in saving a life and helping in shutting down puppy mills.

 - You get to change a dog’s entire world.